redzrush101/EFI-RYZEN-5700X-B550-RX6700XT/README.md

 - [x] Ethernet.
 - [x] Audio (Internal speakers, 3.5mm headphone jack).
 - [x] Internal microphone.
-- [x] VGA WebCam.
-- [x] AirDrop & Handoff.
 - [x] iCloud & App Store.
-- [x] iMessage & FaceTime.

-## :x: Not working:

-~~Wi-fi, Bluetooth and AirDrop are not working since i don't have yet a native Wi-fi card and my motherboard doesn't have one.
-Currently using with wired network on my ethernet port~~

-All features are working, just added a Fenvi FV-HB1200 board.
-Now we have Wi-Fi, Bluetooth (usb mapped), AirDrop and others.

 ## :closed_lock_with_key: SMBIOS